How to fix the error 'missing command interpreter'

 Use a bootable floppy diskette with sys.com on it.
 The first MS-DOS diskette, Windows 95, or Windows 98 diskette also works.

 - Boot from the floppy diskette and get to an A:\> prompt.

 - Once at the prompt type sys c: and press Enter.

 - Entering this command should give you the message system transferred.
-Once the system has been transferred, remove the floppy diskette and reboot the computer.
+Once the system is transferred, remove the floppy diskette and reboot the computer.

 This issue can only be resolved with a bootable diskette.
 If you do not have a bootable diskette refer to our boot diskette page for information on how to create one.
 See the boot disk page for further information about creating a boot disk.

 Bad hard drive

 Finally, the hard drive may be going or already is bad.
-If after following the above steps, you are still receiving errors about the command interpreter or the command.com being missing or bad, we recommend that you follow the instructions below.
+If, after following the above steps, you're still receiving errors about the command interpreter or the command.com being missing or bad, follow the instructions below.

 - Boot the computer with a bootable floppy diskette.